XamarinUniversity/build2018-labs/lab1/README.md

 ## What you will learn
 You will create a new Xamarin.Forms application and see how to construct a basic UI using XAML, connect the UI to behavior in C# code, and navigate between multiple screens, sharing the data between them.

-The app you will build is called **Minutes**; a tracking application which can be used to take notes during meetings, keep track of things assigned to you, or log your own personal thoughts.

 ## 1. Create solution
 You will create a new Xamarin.Forms application using the Visual Studio 2017 *New Project* wizard.